 Join one or more of the new Career Communities to determine if the path you are considering aligns with your short- and long-term goals.
 Consult with community facilitators, connect with employers, and learnwith fellow students about educational preparation, employment opportunities, insider tips, industry-related interview questions, and more.

-Linguistics students are also encouraged to take ASCS-Q 299, College to Career III: Market Yourself for the Job and Internship Search.
-In the course, students gain proficiency in writing resumes, crafting cover letters, navigating interviews, and other skills that help them transition from college to new horizons.
+Linguistics students are also encouraged to take ASCS-Q 296, College to Career II: Navigating Your Arts and Sciences Experience.
+In the course, students explore the value of their liberal arts education, while also gaining proficiency in writing resumes, crafting cover letters, navigating interviews, and other skills that help them transition from college to new horizons.

 The job market